-Happy customers tend to share their positive experience with five people.
+Happy customers tend to share their positive experiences with five people.
 Unhappy customers?
 Nearly double.
 On top of that, it’s well documented that humans’ need for security often trumps their need to try new things.
 So in other words, when Negative Nancy complains to her friends about your business, her friends will pay closer attention to her than they will to Positive Paul, who is raving about your business.
 Let’s take a look at how we can keep Nancy happy so that she doesn’t run an “anti”-marketing campaign against your business.

 3 Tactics To Precede Problem Solving